UCLA puts away plucky Saint Mary’s to advance to Sweet 16 date with North Carolina

 “Watching Saint Mary’s before I went to sleep was the worst thing I could have done,” UCLA Coach Mick Cronin said Friday.
 “I stayed up all night with paranoia.”

-Despite a slow start and the loss of standout guard Jaime Jacquez Jr. to an ankle injury, Cronin’s nightmare scenario never fully materialized.
+Despite a slow start and the loss of standout guard Jaime Jaquez Jr. to an ankle injury, Cronin’s nightmare scenario never fully materialized.
 The Bruins cranked up their defensive intensity to comfortably defeat the Gaels, 72-56, at the Moda Center on Saturday to reach the Sweet 16 for the second consecutive season.

 The two California schools shared little in common besides their home state and identical 26-7 records entering Saturday.
-UCLA: the blue-blood behemoth with 11 national championships an undergraduate enrollment of more than 30,000.
+UCLA: the blue-blood behemoth with 11 national championships and an undergraduate enrollment of more than 30,000.
 Saint Mary’s: the small private college in tiny Moraga with one Sweet 16 appearance to its name.
 While UCLA’s roster is composed almost entirely of in-state recruits, Saint Mary’s players hail from six different countries, including Australia, Estonia and Lithuania.

-The plucky Gaels entered the contest riding high after a Thursday blowout of Indiana.
+The Gaels entered the contest riding high after a Thursday blowout of Indiana.
 Coach Randy Bennett said that his players possessed a “real confidence” after beating Gonzaga, a win that convinced them that they could “play with anybody.”
-It also helped, he noted, that his team was far too young to remember John Wooden’s glory days.
+It also helped, he noted, that his team was far too young to remember John Wooden’s glory days in Westwood.

 “We’re not too concerned about the history, really,” Saint Mary’s guard Tommy Kuhse added Friday.

 Kuhse proved it shortly after tip-off against UCLA, driving straight into the heart of the defense for a running banker on the game’s first possession.
-Saint Mary’s built a 16-9 lead by hitting three three-pointers in quick succession, forcing UCLA to call an early timeout to stop the bleeding.
+Saint Mary’s built a 16-9 lead by hitting three three-pointers in quick succession, forcing UCLA to call an early timeout.

 But the Bruins possessed clear advantages in athleticism and length, and they tightened up defensively as the first half went on.
 UCLA deployed a switching defense against Kuhse, a skilled pick-and-roll operator whose passing ability unlocks Saint Mary’s offense.
 By switching on screens, the Bruins broke the Gaels’ rhythm and coaxed them into more isolation plays.